Indoor Tortoise Enclosures

 It is imperative that a microclimate is created so that a tortoise can choose the best place to spend the night or get away from heat etc. When a tortoise buries into its substrate it is conserving body fluids and not just attempting to keep warm as it may seem.
 Bladder stones can form in tortoises which are allowed to dehydrate even for a short time in what would appear to be an ideal environment.
 Even with regular bathing, given incorrect substrates, this can and does happen.Experiments have been done with hatchling tortoises using various substrates to determine the likelihood of this happening and it has been found that without adequate depth of substrate it is far more likely that tortoises will develop problems in the next couple of years of their lives.

 A note to anyone thinking of buying cosy bedding for the hide area, as you would for rabbits and guinea pigs.
 Don't waste your money as tortoises are cold blooded and only use the hide as a shelter.
-In the wild they would hide under bushes or rocks to avoid predators.
-It does not matter how much bedding you provide they will not be any warmer until the lamps/sun shine the following day.
+In the wild they would hide under bushes or rocks to avoid predators along with digging down into the soil.
+It does not matter how much bedding you provide they will not be any warmer for a cold blooded creature until the lamps/sun shine the following day.
+It's actually very important for the temperature to drop significantly overnight just the same as in nature, which assists with good growth.
+This is part of a tortoises natural life cycle.